annehe9/15-466-f21-base0/README.md

 Author: Anne He

 Design: A chaotic game about bouncy balls.
-Press the correct key at the correct time to bounce the balls, otherwise they fall into the abyss.
+Press the correct key at the correct time to bounce the balls, otherwise they fall into ***the abyss***.
 The keys make fun sounds for maximum chaos.
 The more points you score the more balls appear.
 How many balls can you juggle?

 Screen Shot: